Gallo-Roman religion: Deities

-The Celtic deity Sulis, a water deity, was merged with Minerva, a wisdom deity.
+The Celtic Sulis, a water deity, was merged with Minerva, a wisdom deity.
 Their merger was so comprehensive that the terms Minerva and Sulis were interchangeable in Gallo-Roman religion.
 Minerva was never viewed as a water deity, however her wisdom connotations lent her some worship as a goddess of medicine.
 This attribute mixed with the water associations of Sulis to grant Minerva a role presiding over the Aquae Sulis, a hot spring believed to have healing attributes.
 Many votive dedications to Sulis Minerva have been found located near springs throughout Gaul.
 One such offering found near Auxerre depicts Minerva next to a Gallic goddess, possibly Ritona.
 Other healing deities worshipped by the Gauls, Glanis and the Glanicae, were merged with the Roman goddess Valetudo.
 Cobannus may have come to be worshipped with Romanized practices as well.
 His temples were possibly associated with local theatres and ceremonial games.
 Such theatres contained sacred images and busts used in ritual sacrifices.
 Furthermore, some Gallo-Roman sanctuaries may have contained Roman baths or spas used in healing rituals.
 One example of these sacred baths is the sanctuary of Mars Lenus in Trier.
 Although Mars was a war god in the Roman pantheon, he acquired connotations as a medical deity in Gallo-Roman religion.

 Some Celtic deities were never fully assimilated into Roman religion.
 Gallo-Roman artwork often depicts the Celtic god Cernunnos, an antlered deity frequently portrayed sitting cross-legged.
-This deity was likely never given an interpretatio Romana possibly because he was too distinct from the Roman pantheon to synchronize.
+This deity was likely never given an interpretatio Romana possibly because he was too distinct from the Roman pantheon to syncretize.
 Roman writers did attempt to compare him to Roman deities such as Mercury, Jupiter, Actaeon, and Dis Pater.
 Several Pre-Roman Celtic gods continued to be worshipped after the Roman conquest without complete assimilation into Roman religion.
 Deities such as Epona or Cobannus retained significant followings under Roman rule.
 The Gallic deity Cocidius accrued a following among soldiers in the Roman military.
 His name is mentioned in twenty-five inscriptions; five of which equate him with Mars, one equates him with Silvanus, and another with the god Vernostonos.